houda2311/Flowery.NET/README.md

 - **Framework Support**: Library targets `netstandard2.0` for maximum compatibility.
 - **Gallery App**: Multi-platform demo application showcasing all controls and features (Desktop, Browser/WASM, Android, iOS).

+**Note:** I'm looking for feedback on iOS builds, I don't have any (physical) environment to test this!

 ## Documentation

 📖 **[View the full documentation](https://tobitege.github.io/Flowery.NET/)** - Browse all controls with properties, enum values, and XAML usage examples.
+Also consult the Gallery's extensive example collection for code examples and comments!

 ## Quick Start